 So far, he’s sent the email to over 57,000 subscribers and received thousands of answers.
 He then uses the feedback to create top-notch blog posts every other day.
 That’s the power of asking open-ended questions and listening to your readers’ answers.

 Be ready to give, give and give: What valuable gift can you give to your first-time blog visitors, in order to excite and retain them?
 Give them your time.
 Answer their questions.
 Put yourself in their shoes and feel their pain.

 When a gift has no real value to the recipient and isn’t given from the heart, it will be rejected and returned.

 This is also true for your first time blog visitors.
-So how can you give them a gift they will remember?
+So, how can you give them a gift that they will remember?

 If you give away a crappy e-book to your subscribers, they may not return it, but they’re also not likely to return to your blog.
 And remember, it takes more effort and money to acquire new readers than to retain current ones.

 All your readers — first-time visitors and ones who’ve been with you for months — all deserve the best.
 There are lots of blogs out there, but they chose to read yours.
 Make it count for them.

 Case in point: Aweber is an email marketing company with over 120,000 paying customers worldwide.
 They give away several ebook guides tailored to different industries.
 Aweber then makes it easy for the readers of those guides to sign up for its free, 30-day trial period.

 Step #2: Understand the mindset of a first-time visitor

 Think back to when you first visited someone’s blog.
 According to Amitavac, “70% of a customer’s brand perception is determined by experiences with people.”